Buying a bottle of wine in Paris

 Buying wine at the supermarket

 Let's start with the supermarket.
 Every supermarket in Paris has a wine section; in some stores it's huge!
-This is the cheapest place to get wine, and there's usually a range from terrible, dirt cheap stuff (around 2 Euros), all the way up to the really good, very expensive stuff (20+ Euros).
-I'm not a rich guy by any means, and my rule of thumb is that generally anything over 5 Euros is usually good, sometimes great.
-I usually shoot for something in the 5 to 8 Euro range, and I'm rarely disappointed.
-A little info for comparison: Back in my life in the States, I found that I had to spend at least 12 bucks for a decent bottle of wine.
-My method was basically to try to find a good bottle between $12 and $16.
-Even up around $16-$20 I was disappointed fairly often.
-So it was a bit of a challenge to let myself start buying 5-Euro wine in Paris, but as soon as I gave it a shot I realized with much delight that it's possible to get a really good bottle in France without spending an arm and a leg.
+This is the cheapest place to get wine, and there's usually a range from terrible, dirt cheap stuff (around 2 euros), all the way up to the really good, very expensive stuff (20+ euros).
+I'm not a rich guy by any means, and my rule of thumb is that generally anything over 5 euros is usually good, sometimes great.
+I usually shoot for something in the 5 to 8 euro range, and I'm rarely disappointed.
+A little info for comparison: Back in my life in the States, I found that I had to spend at least 15 bucks for a decent bottle of wine.
+My method was basically to try to find a good bottle between $12 and $17.
+So it was a bit of a challenge to let myself start buying 5-euro wine in Paris, but as soon as I gave it a shot I realized with much delight that it's possible, easy really, to get a really good bottle in France without spending an arm and a leg.
 I chalk this up to what I see as a sort of philosophy in France that good wine, like good bread, is a basic human right.
+Vive la France.

 The wine store